-Eggplant Spaghetti Sandwiches is a traditional vegetarian Sicilian dish both kids and grown-ups love.
-Easy to put together with simple Italian ingredients, it’s a fun (and totally tasty) way to brighten up a classic spaghetti with tomato sauce.
+Eggplant Spaghetti Sandwiches is a traditional vegetarian Sicilian dish.
+Easy to put together with simple Italian ingredients, it’s a fun (and totally tasty) way to brighten up classic spaghetti with tomato sauce.

 If you have never tasted eggplant spaghetti sandwiches before, you have no idea what you’ve been missing!